pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 ---

-# 🛡️ Vercel Compatibility & Deployment Validation
+# ðŸ›¡ï¸ Vercel Compatibility & Deployment Validation

 ## Overview
 This layout system is designed from the ground up for Vercel deployment with comprehensive compatibility checks and production-ready optimizations.

-## 🚀 Vercel-Specific Quality Checks
+## ðŸš€ Vercel-Specific Quality Checks

 ### **Server-Side Rendering (SSR) Safety**
 - [ ] All layout components render correctly without JavaScript